sitebay/docs/articles/products/platform/billing/guides/referral-program/index.md

 ### Find Your Referral Link

-To activate the referral program and obtain a referral link, you must spend at least $25 with Site Bay, not including any promotional credits added to your account.
-Once activated, your referral link (including your unique referral code) can be viewed within the My Site Bay.
+To activate the referral program and obtain a referral link, you must spend at least $25 with SiteBay, not including any promotional credits added to your account.
+Once activated, your referral link (including your unique referral code) can be viewed within the My SiteBay.

-1. Log in to the [My Site Bay](https://my.sitebay.org).
+1. Log in to the [My SiteBay](https://my.sitebay.org).
 1. Select the **My Profile** link by clicking on your username at the top of the page.
 1. Select the **Referrals** tab.
 1. The referral code and URL are listed within this section.